 Once you’ve completed the transaction, talk with your recipient to make sure they’ve received their funds in a timely manner.

 Emergency transfers are possible, especially if you choose a cash-pickup service like MoneyGram or Western Union.
 However, you may be faced with higher fees and lower exchange rates.
 It could quickly become quite costly to send money overseas, and you may not be able to transfer as much as your recipient needs on such a short notice.
 If they can wait even a day or two, you’ll likely be better off sending money to Nepal with some notice.

 Tips for picking up cash in Nepal

-Although Nepal is considered a relatively safe country for travellers, you should take precautions if you’re picking up cash from an agent location.
-Take a friend along to deter any strangers, don’t advertise your new-found wealth in public, and deposit the funds somewhere safe as soon as you can.Back to top
+Although Nepal is considered a relatively safe country for travelers, you should take precautions if you’re picking up cash from an agent location.
+Take a friend along to deter any strangers, don’t advertise your money in public and deposit the funds somewhere safe as soon as you can.Back to top